-- 20.1.1The parties to this agreement accept that change in the health service is necessary in order to ensure the efficient and effective delivery of health services.
-They recognise a mutual interest in ensuring that health services are provided efficiently and effectively, and that each has a contribution to make in this regard. - 20.1.2Regular consultation between the employer and the employee is essential on matters of mutual concern and interest.
-Effective communication between the parties will allow for: - (a) improved decision making - (b) greater co-operation between employer and employees; and - (a) a more harmonious, effective, efficient, safe and productive workplace. - 20.1.3Therefore, the parties commit themselves to the establishment of effective and ongoing communications on all employee relations matters. - 20.1.4Prior to the commencement of any significant change to staffing, structure or work practices, the employer will identify and give reasonable notice to the employee who may be affected to allow them to participate in the consultative process so as to allow substantive input.
+- 21.1.1 The parties to this agreement accept that change in the health service is necessary in order to ensure the efficient and effective delivery of health services.
+They recognise a mutual interest in ensuring that health services are provided efficiently and effectively, and that each has a contribution to make in this regard. - 21.1.2 Regular consultation between the employer and, its employees is essential on matters of mutual concern and interest.
+Effective communication between the parties will allow for: - (a) improved decision making - (b) greater cooperation between employer and employees; and - (a) a more harmonious, effective, efficient, safe and productive workplace. - 21.1.3 Therefore, the parties commit themselves to the establishment of effective and ongoing communications on all employee relations matters. - 21.1.4 Prior to the commencement of any significant change to staffing, structure or work practices, the employers will identify and give reasonable notice to employees who may be affected to allow them to participate in the consultative process so as to allow substantive input. - 21.1.5 Reasonable paid time off at T1 shall be allowed for employee delegates to attend meetings with management and consult with employees to discuss issues concerning management of change and staff surplus. - 21.1.6 Prior approval of such meetings shall be obtained from the employer and such approval shall not be unreasonably withheld.

-20.1 Consultation
+21.2 Consultation

-- 20.2.1 Consultation involves the statement of a proposal not yet finally decided upon, listening to what others have to say, considering their responses and then deciding what will be done.
-Consultation clearly requires more than mere prior notification. - 20.2.2The requirement for consultation should not be treated perfunctorily or as a mere formality.
-The person(s) to be consulted must be given sufficient opportunity to express their view or to point to difficulties or problems.
+- 21.2.1 Consultation involves the statement of a proposal not yet finally decided upon, listening to what others have to say, considering their responses and then deciding what will be done.
+Consultation clearly requires more than mere prior notification. - 21.2.2 The requirement for consultation should not be treated perfunctorily or as a mere formality.
+The person (s) to be consulted must be given sufficient opportunity to express their view or to point to difficulties or problems.
 If changes are proposed and such changes need to be preceded by consultation, the changes must not be made until after the necessary consultation has taken place.

-- 20.2.3Both parties should keep open minds during consultation and be ready to change.
-Sufficiently precise information must be given to enable the person(s) being consulted to state a view, together with a reasonable opportunity to do so either orally or in writing. - 20.2.4Consultation requires neither agreement nor consensus, but the parties accept that consensus is a desirable outcome. - 20.2.5 However, the final decision shall be the responsibility of the employer. - 20.2.6From time to time directives will be received from government and other external bodies, or through legislative change.
-On such occasions, the consultation will be related to the implementation process of these directives. - 20.2.7The process of consultation for the management of change shall be as follows: - (a) The initiative being consulted about should be presented by the employer as a "proposal" or "proposed intention or plan" which has not yet been finalised. - (b) Sufficient information must be provided by the employer to enable the party/parties consulted to develop an informed response. - (c) Sufficient time must be allowed for the consulted party/parties to assess the information and make such response, subject to the overall time constraints within which a decision needs to be made. - (d) Genuine consideration must be given by the employer to the matters raised in the response. - (e) The final decision shall be the responsibility of the employer.
+- 21.2.3 Both parties should keep open minds during consultation and be ready to change.
+Sufficiently precise information must be given to enable the person (s) being consulted to state a view, together with a reasonable opportunity to do so - either orally or in writing. - 21.2.4 Consultation requires neither agreement nor consensus, but the parties accept that consensus is a desirable outcome. - 21.2.5 However, the final decision shall be the responsibility of the employer. - 21.2.6 From time to time directives will be received from government and other external bodies, or through legislative change.
+On such occasions, the consultation will be related to the implementation process of these directives. - 21.2.7 In considering the period of consultation the parties will agree on a period of time for the parties to engage with each other.
+The process of consultation for the management of change shall be as follows: - (a) The initiative being consulted about should be presented by the employer as a "proposal" or "proposed intention or plan" which has not yet been finalised. - (b) Sufficient information must be provided by the employer to enable the party/parties consulted to develop an informed response. - (c) Sufficient time must be allowed for the consulted party/parties to assess the information and make such response, subject to the overall time constraints within which a decision needs to be made. - (d) Genuine consideration must be given by the employer to the matters raised in the response. - (e) The final decision shall be the responsibility of the employer.